DC007744/Melanoma-Detection-Assigment/README.md

 7. **Handling Class Imbalance**
    - Used `RandomOverSampler` to oversample minority classes.
    - Retrained the same CNN and compared performance metrics.

-8. **Evaluation & Results**
-   - Final accuracy, confusion matrix, and classification report on the validation set.
-   - Observations about how augmentation and oversampling impacted performance.

-## 5. Findings
-- **Baseline Model**: [Summary of accuracy/loss]
-- **Augmented Model**: [Summary of changes in accuracy, any improvement in minority classes?]
-- **Balanced Model**: [Summary of how oversampling influenced each class’s performance]

-## 6. Conclusion
-- **Overfitting or Underfitting**: Whether it was resolved by augmentation or not.
-- **Next Steps**: Potential improvements (e.g., hyperparameter tuning, deeper architectures, more sophisticated data balancing techniques).

-## 7. Assumptions
-- All images are RGB.
-- The dataset folders are structured as described: one folder per class in `Train/`.